jaimin0609/uniqverse1.1/docs/CJ_DROPSHIPPING_COMPREHENSIVE_FIX_DOCUMENTATION.md

 ## Overview

 This document provides a comprehensive overview of the issues we encountered with the CJ Dropshipping integration in the Uniqverse e-commerce platform and the solutions we implemented to fix them.
-These fixes were implemented between May 7-10, 2025.
+These fixes were implemented between May 7-10, 2025, with additional improvements added on May 25, 2025.

 ## Table of Contents